“Art is communication.” Madeleine L’Engle

 Close up of Braille page by Lrcg2012 under the Creative Commons Attribution-Share Alike 3.0 Unported license.

 Embossed paper is used.
-There are also screen reader software for listening to the written word read on websites.
-Also computer screens and other electronic systems are equipped with refreshable braille displays.
+There is also screen reader software for listening to the written word read on websites.
+Also, computer screens and other electronic systems are equipped with refreshable braille displays.

 Communication Tools And Devices

 Communication tools and devices consist of phones, whether they comprise of landlines phones, cell phones, smartphones, satellite phones; satellites, Global Positioning System (GPS); mail, electronic mail or email; computers whether desktop, laptop or netbook types; tablets; facsimile or fax machines; Voice over Internet Protocol (VoIP); walkie talkies; radio; television, smart TVs, Closed Captioned Television Devices; the Internet of Things (IoT).
 Other devices are modems, WiFi, network interface cards (NIC), Bluetooth devices, infrared devices, wearables like smartwatches, glasses; robots with artificial intelligence (AI).